![]() |

 The door jamb rosette welded to the B-pillar |

-Now the inside of the B-pillar could be finished (black arrows). a strip of sheet metal was welded in to make the top of the pillar look finished, and the lower part able to take fasteners for the upholstery.
+Now the inside of the B-pillar could be finished (black arrows). a strip of sheet metal was welded in to make the top of the pillar look finished, and the lower part is now able to take fasteners for the upholstery.
 Strips of sheet metal was welded to the wheel tubs too, for attaching the inside panels and upholstery (white arrow).
-The new sheet metal actually started turning brown, so I sanded everything and squirted on some primer. |
+The new sheet metal actually started flash rusting, so everything was sanded and painted with primer. |

 |